mahi723/s-mart-1/README.md

 ```
 git clone https://github.com/dwilldev/s-mart.git
 ```
+*note: you will have to paste the URL using right click on your mouse

 5. After cloning is complete, use a web browser to open the website

 ```
 visit your local server again (with Apache turned on in Xampp) at 127.0.0.1/s-mart
 ```

 ### Installing and Connecting MySQL Workbench